gautamkumarjaiswal/3DFaceRecognition/README.md

 Modify the path of variable "workspace_add" and "imgFolder" (Line number 2 and 4)

 Keep FRGC2.0 3D database images into folder "FRGC_3D_Face_Database".
-Initially keep only one image (or directly run the code with the image i kept in the folder "FRGC_3D_Face_Database") and run the script to check wheather program can crop facial region or not, later keep all the database images in the "FRGC_3D_Face_Database" folder.
+Initially keep only one image (or use the image i kept in the folder "FRGC_3D_Face_Database") and run the code to check wheather program can crop facial region or not, later keep all the database images in the "FRGC_3D_Face_Database" folder.
 Comment line 48-52 in MATLAB when you run code for whole database, as it would take long time to visualize point cloud for each image.

 Run preprocess.m to perform preprecessing steps.
 This main function will read image, crop facial region, despike, fill holes and denoise it.
 For more detail please visit article at Medium: